virtuatable/accounts/README.md

 ### Run the server

-To run the development server, use the command : `rackup`
+To run the development server, use the command : `rackup -p <port> --env development`

 ### Run tests suite